Originally written 2016. Updated.

 The same goes with how contextualist Libertarians treat absolutist Libertarians and vice versa.
 By recognizing the underlying values of each sub-type, we can more easily work together in support of the common goal of more liberty for all.

 Note: I’m using “Libertarian” to include “Libertarians, Minarchists, Anarchists, Voluntaryists, etc.”

 Thanks to Jeffrey Tucker for beginning and inspiring this conversation!

-Finally, if you want to explore the system I created to look at things from a value-based perspective, check out Practical Empathy, based on NVC.
+Finally, if you want to explore the system I created to look at things from a value-based perspective, check out the “A Practical EmPath” system, based on NVC.